AiusDa/mysql-dockerized/README.md

 ## Usage
 1. Download this project
+2. Copy .env-example as .env and fill the variables
-2. Run `sudo chmod +x bin/console` to give CLI permissions to run
+3. Run `sudo chmod +x bin/console` to give CLI permissions to run
-3. Run `bin/console start`
+4. Run `bin/console start`
-4. Enjoy it
+5. Enjoy it

 ## Import databases
 1. Copy into dumps folder your dump